 The image below shows what happens when you search for “your search term” on these search engines.
 This is a screenshot of our browsing history in Google Chrome.
 You’ll notice that DuckDuckGo and Google both display your search term in your browsing history.
 Search Encrypt though does not include your search term in your browser history.

 Search Encrypt uses an expiring encryption key.
-This means that when you’re done searching, your searches can’t be accessed, even if someone else on your computer wanted to see them, or a hacker gained access to your network.
+This means that after you’re done searching, your searches can’t be accessed, even if someone else on your computer wanted to see them, or a hacker gained access to your network.

 Why Should You Use Search Encrypt?